isabella232/coffee-unused/Readme.md

 # coffee-unused

-The module helps you to identify unused varibales in your coffescript project.
+This module helps you identify unused variables in your coffescript project.
-The module find all unused variables under given directory and returns array of objects specifying name, path and line number
+It finds all unused variables under a given directory and returns an array of objects specifying the name of the variable, its path and line number.

 ```
   [[